Legalisation of car lease statements for Algeria

 • If you lease the car yourself, ask the lease company to arrange the legalisation with KVK.

 The car owner must request the legalisation digitally from KVK.
+You do not do this as a user of the car.
 A visa service or customs broker can handle this digital request.
 Contact details can be found online by searching for ‘consular legalisation’, ‘embassy legalisation’, or ‘customs brokers’.
-Check the options and costs in advance.
+Ask in advance what they will do for you and how much it will cost.

-After legalisation by KVK, the power of attorney still needs legalisation by the CDC.
+After legalisation by KVK, the power of attorney must be legalised by the CDC.
 The final step is legalisation by the Algerian embassy.
 After that, the power of attorney is valid for use in Algeria.

 2. Car from an individual with Algerian nationality

-You have Algerian nationality.
-You borrow a car from a private individual with Algerian nationality.
-The private individual owns the car.
+You are an Algerian national.
+You borrow a car from a private individual who is also an Algerian national.
+The private individual is the owner of the car.

 3. Car from a private individual with Dutch nationality

-You borrow a car from a private individual with Dutch nationality.
+You are borrowing a car from a private individual with Dutch nationality.
 The private individual is the owner of the car.